 Deipnophoroi, a sequence of short two-channel videos, explores how mothers prepare their children for the unutterable, translating into contemporary language

-and anxieties an ancient Greek ritual in which women re-enacted comforting their children with stories as they send them to a certain, horrible death.
+and anxieties an ancient Greek ritual in which women re-enacted comforting their children with stories as they send them to a certain, horrible fate.

-Each of the videos in this series represents a preparation: for death, enslavement, rape, being eaten by monsters; each was created as a mini- collaboration between myself and another performing artist, dancer, choreographer or actor who is also a mother.
+Each video in this series represents a preparation: for death, enslavement, rape, being eaten by monsters.
+Each was created as a mini- collaboration between myself and another performing artist, dancer, choreographer or actor who is also a mother.

-The first eight videos for Deipnophoroi were developed as an Artist-in-Residence project at the Grand Central Art Center with the generous support of The Andy Warhol Foundation for the Visual Arts, where it is currently on exhibition until February 2018.
+The first eight videos for Deipnophoroi were developed as an Artist-in-Residence project at the Grand Central Art Center with the generous support of The Andy Warhol Foundation for the Visual Arts, where it was on exhibition from October 2017 to February 2018.

 Jeri Lynn Cohen

 Erika Chong Shuch